 You will complete two common units (24 credit points) and a fine arts major (168 credit points) in film, screen and new media.

-96 credit points of honours units listed below will be used to determine the honours levels of the Bachelor of Laws (Honours) program:
+96 credit points of the following honours units will be used to determine the honours levels of the LLB (Hons):